 - Inspect all the string lights you plan to hang outside.
 Make sure there are no frayed wires or cracked/broken sockets.

 - Only use extension cords and decorations meant for outdoor use.
+If they’re made to be outdoors, that means water shouldn’t cause any short-circuiting.

 - Make sure you only buy decorations that you can power electrically.
 Match the power needed by your electrical decorations with the amperage rating of your extension cords.
 Otherwise, they can overheat and cause a fire.